MDKroon/react-global-state/README.md

 value: new value or value to add/substract

-key: object key (optional; can only be used for object variabels)
+property: object key (optional; can only be used for object variabels)

 ## Reset is possible